Best 140mm Case Fans – A Buyer’s Guide

 It’s computed in dBA (decibels) and tells how loud the case fan gets when running at its optimum speed.
 The noise levels range from 10dBA to 35dBA with the noise levels increasing as the case fans size decreases.

 Case fan airflow is measured in cubic feet per minute and represents the amount of air that the fan can push per minute.
 Go for a case fan with a high CFM while still putting in mind the size (in mm) and speed (RPM).

 The most common case fan bearing types are the sleeve bearing, ball bearing and hydrodynamic (fluid) bearing.
 The hydrodynamic is self-lubricating and is the most durable type.
 The ball bearing is slightly louder than the sleeve bearing but has a longer lifespan.

 Are you planning to upgrade your PC, overclock the processor, enhance the performance and reduce the pressure on the components?
-Then you need to invest in a case fan to keep the system cool.
+Then you need to invest in the best 140mm case fan to keep the system cool.
 The size, build, airflow, speed and noise levels are just a few of the factors to consider.
 We hope you've found a case fan that'll cool down your system and keep it at peak performance.